 Introduction

-The Arab educational system in Israel operates under conditions of inequality in terms of resources and infrastructure (Abu-Asbah, 2013; Blass, 2017), inspection and control of pedagogical contents taught in schools, and the choice of the teachers employed by the system (Al-Haj, 1995; Ehrlich & Gindi, 2017; Haj-Yehia & Rudnitzky, 2018; Jabareen & Agbaria, 2014; Mar’i, 1978).
+The Arab educational system in Israel operates under conditions of inequality in terms of resources and infrastructure (Abu-Asbah, 2013; Blass, 2017), inspection and control of pedagogical contents taught in schools, and the choice of the teachers that the system employs (Al-Haj, 1995; Ehrlich & Gindi, 2017; Haj-Yehia & Rudnitzky, 2018; Jabareen & Agbaria, 2014; Mar’i, 1978).
 In addition, the state has withheld official recognition of the historical narrative and the cultural attributes of the Palestinian Arab minority (Abu-Saad, 2016; Haj-Yehia & Rudnitzky, 2018; Jabareen & Agbaria, 2014).
 Furthermore, it has excluded Palestinian-Arab educational leaders from circles in which educational decisions and policies are made.
 Thus, principals and teachers from the Arab educational system in Israel are unable to discuss issues related to the Palestinian national narrative and are instructed to keep this narrative out of the educational activities in their schools (Arar & Ibrahim, 2016).

 Even though the Arab educational system has existed since 1948, it took over thirty years before any official statement appeared that would define, explain, or interpret its goals (Al-Haj, 1995).

 Several studies have examined functional and structural issues in the Arab educational system in Israel, gaps between the system’s resources and achievements, and its curricula (Al-Haj, 2006; Arar & Ibrahim, 2016).
-Few studies, however, have delved into the changes in government policy toward the Arab educational system, the effects of government policy on the system and its achievements (Nasser & Nasser, 2008) and on the training of its teachers (Agbaria, 2013).
+Few studies, however, have examined the changes in government policy toward the Arab educational system, the effects of government policy on the system and its achievements (Nasser & Nasser, 2008) and on the training of its teachers (Agbaria, 2013).

-This study draws on the qualitative (phenomenological) approach of Hodgson and Spours (2006) to understand the developments in education policy that occurred in the Arab educational system in Israel during three main periods of time: (1) the military administration (1948–1966); (2) the “melting pot policy” period (1967–1991); and (3) the peace talks era (Oslo Accord, 1992 through 2020).
+This study draws on the qualitative (phenomenological) approach of Hodgson and Spours (2006) to understand the developments in education policy that occurred in the Arab educational system in Israel during three main periods of time: (1) the military administration (1948–1966); (2) the “melting pot policy” period (1967–1991); and (3) the peace-process era (Oslo Accord, 1992 through 2020).

 The study examines changes in Israel government policy toward the Arab educational system and these policies’ implications for the system’s goals, contents, and resources.

+The article was written under the shadow of the coronavirus crisis in Israel and worldwide.
+The crisis inflicted harm on almost all areas of life, including the Arab educational system.
+The data in this article are up to date as of 2020 and do not take account of the changes occasioned by the pandemic; the article also does not deal with the effects of the crisis on the the Arab educational system.
+Although the full effects of the crisis are not yet clear, evidently the decision to switch to online learning will have a detrimental impact foremost on pupils of low socioeconomic status, including those enrolled in the Arab educational system.
+The digital gaps between them and those in the Jewish system may exacerbate the inequality that exists to begin with.

 The Nation-State, Ethnic Minorities, and Education